Class Geometry

 CompareTo(object)

-is greater than, equal to,
+Returns whether this Geometry is greater than, equal to,

-or less than another Geometry
+or less than another Geometry.

 public int CompareTo(object o)